Mirrowel/LLM-Tools/README.md

 - **Questions**: See [QUESTIONS.md](QUESTIONS.md) for detailed question catalog
 - **Issues**: Report bugs via GitHub Issues
 - **Discussions**: Use GitHub Discussions for questions
-- **Verification**: Run `python verify_setup.py` for setup issues

----

-**MirroBench** - The definitive platform for comprehensive LLM evaluation.
-Built by the community, for the community.

-*Last updated: November 2024*